phetsims/quantum-measurement/doc/implementation-notes.md

 The particles in this screen are simple: they go from a starting to an end position set by the `ParticleCollection` class.
-On it, the function `decideParticleDestiny()` checks if the particle reached its current destination, and decides if it has to be measured by a SG, given a new starting and ending position, or if it has to be removed from the collection.
+On it, the function `decideParticleDestiny()` checks if the particle reached its current destination, and decides if it has to be measured by a Stern-Gerlach apparatus, given a new starting and ending position, or has to be removed from the collection.
 Particles also store information of their past measured states (spin up or down) and lifetime, which helps with the serialization.
-Since the paths the particles can take are many, we use the spin information to assign a position to the particle, based on the Stern Gerlachs position information.
+Since the paths the particles can take are many, we use the spin information to assign a position to the particle, based on the Stern-Gerlach's position information.

 ##### View